sadephp/sade/docs/index.md

 $sade = new \Sade\Sade( __DIR__ . '/path/to/components', $options );
 ```

+You can always change options using `$sade->options` and it will return a new instance of Sade class.

 ## Render method

 To render a Sade component you create a new instanceof the `\Sade\Sade` class with the source directory where you're components exists.
 If no directory is given then `getcwd()` will be used.